The 4 Levels Of Strategy: The Difference & How To Apply Them

 — Published

-Every business leader should be familiar with the different levels of strategy.
-Like any business, strategy comes in various shapes and sizes.
-The strategy for a multi-national company will contrast with one from a startup.
+Every business leader should be familiar with different levels of strategy.
+Strategy comes in various forms: the strategy for a multi-national company will differ from that of a startup.

 Yet, the principles remain.
-To understand how strategies shift, we'll look at the existing strategy levels and how an organization can apply them.
+To understand how strategies shift, we'll examine the existing strategy levels and how an organization can apply them.

-Ultimately, the biggest takeaway we hope you get from this article is that strategy is for everyone.
+The key takeaway from this article is that strategy is for everyone.

 You don't have to wait until your business grows to a certain size to “get strategic.”
-Instead, be conscious of where you are as a business so you can develop your strategy in a way that fits and grows with your organization.
+Be aware of where you are as a business so you can develop a strategy that fits and grows with your organization.

-We'll discuss how the strategy levels in an organization differ and provide some context on how to use these different levels of strategy in strategic management.
+In this article, we'll discuss how the strategy levels in an organization differ and provide context on how to use these different levels of strategy in strategic management.

 We’ll also show you how you can centralize your strategy in Cascade and ensure the alignment between the different levels for successful and effective strategy execution!